Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/README.md

 When the developer writes a Docker file, he pushes it to the GitHub repository  <br>
 so whenever there is a new commit to the GitHub repo When the new code arrives it  <br>

- - notifies Jenkins via a webhook, and Jenkins starts a build
+ - Notifies Jenkins via a webhook, and Jenkins starts a build

  - Jenkins pulls all the code from the GitHub repository Once it's completed, it will <br>
   ssh to the ansible server so when a developer pushes a docker file it accesses the  <br>